 Many people are reluctant to notify their auto insurer after a minor accident because they think informing the insurer will lead to higher insurance premiums.
 But simply notifying your auto insurer of a car accident does not mean you are filing a claim.
 And filing an insurance claim is not to same as filing a lawsuit asking a court to order a defendant to pay you compensation for losses in a car accident.

 In Nevada, you have two years from the date of the injury to file a personal injury lawsuit seeking compensation for your medical bills and related losses.
 Filing a lawsuit generally follows filing an insurance claim and attempting to negotiate a proper payment.

 Investigating an accident and preparing a claim take time.
 It is best to seek the guidance of an experienced attorney as soon as possible after being injured in a car accident that was someone else’s fault.
-If you contact Sam & Ash, LLP after a car accident in Nevada, we can ensure your accident is on the record and your claims for compensation are filed with all relevant parties on time and with supporting evidence.
+If you contact Sam & Ash Injury Law after a car accident in Nevada, we can ensure your accident is on the record and your claims for compensation are filed with all relevant parties on time and with supporting evidence.
 Don’t wait to contact a lawyer until the time is running out on the statute of limitations.
-Get immediate care, service, and answers from Sam & Ash, LLP now.
+Get immediate care, service, and answers from Sam & Ash Injury Law now.

 What Happens in a Nevada Car Accident Claim

 If you have been seriously injured in a car accident that someone else caused, you have the right under Nevada personal injury law to seek compensation for your losses.
 This may include money for your medical bills, lost income, damage to your car, pain and suffering and more.
 If there is any reason to dispute your claim that the other driver was at fault, it is up to you to prove your claim.